bobrippling/raspbian/README.md

-# Jon's raspbian repository
+# Jon's Raspbian Repository

-This site hosts get-iplayer packages for the Raspberry Pi (specifically, for Raspbian jessie), including backports of tools it requires:
+This site hosts get-iplayer packages for the current stable release of Raspbian on the Raspberry Pi (specifically, for Raspbian stretch), including backports of tools it requires:
 * get-iplayer
 * AtomicParsley
-* ffmpeg
-* rtmpdump

 For further details please see http://packages.hedgerows.org.uk/